ChannyHong/cctv-mask-detector/README.md

 **Train Mask Detection Classifier**

-First, we create a 'models' folder where we will be storing the output .pt model file.
+Now, we create a 'models' folder where we will be storing the output .pt model file.
 ```
 mkdir models
 ```

-Now run the training script on the training dataset.
+Then, we run the training script on the training dataset.
 ```
 python train_mask_detector.py \
 --train_examples_path=mask_dataset/train \